evertrol/hotpants/README.md

 and you should have a `hotpants` executable file in the directory, as well as `extractkern` and `maskim` executables.

+Note: if you get an error because of the `-std=c18` flag, your compiler may be old; you should be able to change the flag to `-std=c11` and compile it properly.

 # Hotpants